UnfedNintendogs/unicode/README.md

 Unicode encoder and decoder.
-Also adds translated characters to a .txt file.
+Also adds translated characters to a .txt file and auto-sorts them.